Sunday, MAY 3

 Set in an intimate, contemplative space, this keynote offers audiences a rare opportunity to hear directly from one of today’s most compelling literary voices.

-Join bestselling author Steven Rowley for an intimate and inspiring keynote talk at the Unitarian Society of Santa Barbara, as part of the Santa Barbara Literary Festival.
+Join us for wine before, during, and after at the Unitarian Church and hear bestselling author Steven Rowley for an intimate and inspiring keynote talk at the Unitarian Society of Santa Barbara, as part of the Santa Barbara Literary Festival.
 Known for his heartfelt, witty, and emotionally resonant novels—including The Guncle, The Celebrants, and Lily and the Octopus—Rowley has become one of the most beloved voices in contemporary fiction.

 In this keynote, Rowley will reflect on his creative journey, the themes that shape his work—love, grief, family, identity, and chosen community—and the craft behind writing stories that balance humor with profound emotional depth.
 He will also discuss his latest book, offering insight into his writing process, character development, and the personal experiences that inform his storytelling.